We believe that tractable models and quantitative methods drive progress

 The role of computational models

 The study of the brain was historically a biology-dominated discipline where experiments took center stage.
 Even though we are theorists at heart we place an emphasis on verifying our models with experimetal data.
-At the Max Planck Institute for Brain Research we are surrounded by excellent experimental groups which make this theory-experiment feedback-loop enjoyable and fun.
-When you visit us, you will walk past long corridors filled with experimental set-ups.
-You know you found the "Theory of neural dynamics group" when you spot the whiteboards full of equations.
+We collaborate with excellent experimental groups which make this theory-experiment feedback-loop enjoyable and fun.